Mexican 20-peso note: Perfect Record

 In the right corner is the map of Mexico incomplete but direct light map is fully and equally for the compass.

 Watermark

 Security is another brand that just, it is already done in the polymer is to direct light.
 In this case, the image is observed Juarez gray.

 Transparent Window

 It is a small transparent window in the lower corner that says 20 pesos.

 History

-The bills that preceded it were the type D and D1.
+The bills that preceded it were series B,D,F and G.